stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Twilight/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 5 Character Points
+#### **Cost:** 5 Character Points<br>**Actions:** 1
 The night has taught you to be vigilant.
-Using 2 actions, you give one creature that you touch (including possibly yourself) +1d on the next initiative roll that the creature makes.
+You give one creature that you touch (including possibly yourself) +1d on the next initiative roll that the creature makes.
 This benefit ends immediately after the roll, or if you use this feature again.

 ### Steps of Night